guertinlab/fqComplexity/README.md

 The `complexity_pro.R` script is within this repository

-Prior to running fqComplexity, you need to install the following dependencies:
+Prior to running `fqComplexity`, you need to install the following dependencies:

 nseqtk https://github.com/lh3/seqtk